hisamafahri/cm/README.md

 ![cover](https://i.imgur.com/LLdRKeZ.png)

-⚠️⚠️**IMPORTANT:**⚠️⚠️ This project is no longer actively maintained, in favor of [nit](https://github.com/hisamafahri/nit).
+⚠️⚠️ **IMPORTANT:** ⚠️⚠️ This project is no longer actively maintained, in favor of [nit](https://github.com/hisamafahri/nit).
 While this project is no longer maintained, feel free to open an issue, or create a new pull request.

+---

 A CLI to replace your `git commit` command, so your git message can partially follow [the Conventional Changelog](https://github.com/conventional-changelog/conventional-changelog) ecosystem.
 And yes, it is build on top of [Go](https://go.dev)